 Have you ever wished the transition to proficiency were easier to do?
 Grab the FREE toolkit here to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.

-If you’re looking for strategies on how to implement proficiency-based teaching in your Spanish class using comprehensible input, knowing where to start can help ease your first-day jitters.
+If you’re looking for strategies on how to implement proficiency-based teaching in your French class using comprehensible input, knowing where to start can help ease your first-day jitters.